 - Debts — this is the least comfortable topic, but it’s incredibly important.
 If you have any student loans, car loans, credit card debts, or any other debts, don’t hide it from your partner — this can only cause more trouble down the road.
 Once you’ve laid it out, form a debt repayment plan to show your partner that you are willing to work for your shared financial security.
 If you’re not the one with debt, don’t be afraid of your partner’s: instead, help them with a strategy to get out of debt.
 Be supportive of each other.

 - Other obligations — are one or both of you expected to support other relatives financially?
 Or perhaps you have other obligations not covered above.
 Talk about how these can affect your financial situation as a couple.

 This is a tricky part of the money conversation.
-The key is no judgement: this is an opportunity for a discussion, not an argument.
+The key is no judgment: this is an opportunity for a discussion, not an argument.
 As Suze Orman says, “blame doesn’t help your balance sheet.
 To address any money problem, you need to work together to come up with a game plan.”

-- Plan your financial future together as a couple.
 Now that you understand your partner’s money philosophy, goals, and financial situation (and vice versa), you can put your heads together and plan for your financial future.
 Here are some actions you could take: